 “Failing to file Form 8938 when required could result in a $10,000 penalty, with an additional penalty up to $50,000 for continued failure to file after IRS notification.
 A 40 percent penalty on any understatement of tax attributable to non-disclosed assets can also be imposed.
 Special statute of limitation rules apply to Form 8938, which are also explained in the instructions.”

 The filing requirements are relatively straightforward, and are outlined by the IRS in the Form 8938 instructions.
 The instructions also define what assets are specified foreign financial assets and need to be included in your report.
 They also outline how to send the form with your US expat taxes.

 Like all tax issues, failure to comply or mistakes in reporting can be both time consuming and costly, especially with the penalties that are currently in place.
-Keep in mind that even if you file Form 8938, you will still be required to file your FBAR Form TD-F 90-22.1 with the US Department of the Treasury.
+Keep in mind that even if you file Form 8938, you will still be required to file your FBAR Form, otherwise known as FinCEN 114, with the US Department of the Treasury.

 Need More Information About US Expat Taxes and Form 8938?

 Our team of dedicated expat tax professionals are here to help!
 Contact us today to get the information you need regarding your US expat taxes and FATCA Form 8938.

 Originally published in 2011; updated June 17, 2016.